vu-psi/spa-project/README.md

 # spa-project
-A test repository to demo git and git hub
+A test repository to demo git and git hub.